felixSchober/t200Logs/README.md

 8. Quick date filtering through code lens.
 9. Extracts session id from the summary and allows filtering based on the session id.

+## Interesting keywords

+This section collects a list of interesting keywords I need to investigate if they'd be useful to add to the extension as default keywords.
+They could also be used in the future to extract more information from the logs into the summary tab.

+- `Me::accounts`
+- `useUserLicense: userLicenseDetails:`

 ## Known Issues

 - Visual highlights might not be accurate when the log filter has changed.